electron/electron/docs/tutorial/process-model.md

 ### Window management

-The main process' primary purpose is to create and manage application windows with the [`BrowserWindow`][browser-window] module.
+The primary purpose of the main process is to create and manage application windows with the [`BrowserWindow`][browser-window] module.

 Each instance of the `BrowserWindow` class creates an application window that loads